OntimizeWeb/docs/_docs/11-app-config.md

 - **title:** The title of the application.
 - **locale:** The language of the application specified by the country code (e.g. 'es' for Spanish, 'en' for English, etc.).
 - **serviceType:** The service type used in the app by framework components that request data from server.
 You can specify Ontimize REST standard, Ontimize REST JEE or a custom implementation.
-  - **Not configured (by default):** if you do not configure or specify this parameter, the framework configures Ontimize REST standard services.
+  - **Not configured (by default):** if you do not configure or specify this parameter, the framework configures  Ontimize REST JEE services.
+  - **'Ontimize':** string that configures Ontimize REST services.
-  - **'OntimizeEE':** string that configures Ontimize REST JEE services.
+  - **'OntimizeEE':** string that configures Ontimize REST JEE services and is the default value.
   - **Custom class:** a service class reference that extends `OntimizeService` or `OntimizeEEService` or implements the `IDataService` interface.
 - **servicesConfiguration:** Object that contains the services configuration parameters.
 Learn more [here](#services-configuration).
 - **appMenuConfiguration:** Object defining application menu structure.
 Learn more [here](#menu-configuration).